Syphilis: Tuskegee and Guatemala studies

-The 40-year study became a textbook example of poor medical ethics because researchers had knowingly withheld treatment with penicillin and because the subjects had been misled concerning the purposes of the study.
+The 40-year study became a textbook example of criminally negligent medical ethics because researchers had knowingly withheld treatment with penicillin and because the subjects had been misled concerning the purposes of the study.
 The revelation in 1972 of these study failures by a whistleblower, Peter Buxtun, led to major changes in U.S. law and regulation on the protection of participants in clinical studies.
 Now studies require informed consent, communication of diagnosis, and accurate reporting of test results.

 Similar experiments were carried out in Guatemala from 1946 to 1948.
 It was done during the administration of American President Harry S. Truman and Guatemalan President Juan José Arévalo with the cooperation of some Guatemalan health ministries and officials.
-Doctors infected soldiers, prostitutes, prisoners and mental patients with syphilis and other sexually transmitted infections, without the informed consent of the subjects, and treated most subjects with antibiotics.
+Doctors infected soldiers, prostitutes, prisoners and mental patients with syphilis and other sexually transmitted infections, without the informed consent of the subjects and treated most subjects with antibiotics.
 The experiment resulted in at least 83 deaths.
 In October 2010, the U.S. formally apologized to Guatemala for the ethical violations that took place.
 Secretary of State Hillary Clinton and Health and Human Services Secretary Kathleen Sebelius stated "Although these events occurred more than 64 years ago, we are outraged that such reprehensible research could have occurred under the guise of public health.
 We deeply regret that it happened, and we apologize to all the individuals who were affected by such abhorrent research practices."
 The experiments were led by physician John Charles Cutler who also participated in the late stages of the Tuskegee syphilis experiment.